rm-dr/copper/README.md

 - [ ] Better iconography & font
 - [ ] README
 - Dev docs
-  - [ ] How to make nodes (cmd api & rust api)
-    - [ ] When should nodes panic?
-  - [ ] glossary of terms
-  - [ ] Finalize node api (traits, cmd later)
-  - Notes
-    - Pipeline = one-off job.
-No streams!
-    - Nodes take input even when not ready

 ## 📦 Inline documentation
 - UI should be usable without a manual (info hovers)